1944 Bombay explosion: Incident

 In the mid-afternoon around 14:00, the crew were alerted to a fire onboard burning somewhere in the No. 2 hold.
-The crew, dockside fire teams and fireboats were unable to extinguish the conflagration, despite pumping over 900 tons of water into the ship, nor were they able to find the source due to the dense smoke.
+The crew, dockside fire teams and fireboats were unable to extinguish the conflagration, despite pumping over 900 tons of water into the ship, and nor were they able to find the source due to the dense smoke.
 The water was boiling all over the ship, due to heat generated by the fire.

-At 15:50 the order to abandon ship was given, and sixteen minutes later there was a great explosion, cutting the ship in two and breaking windows over 12 km away.
+At 15:50 the order to abandon ship was given, and 16 minutes later there was a great explosion, cutting the ship in two and breaking windows over 12 km away.
 This and a later second explosion were powerful enough to be recorded by seismographs at the Colaba Observatory in the city.
 Sensors recorded that the earth trembled at Shimla, a city over 1,700 km away.
-The shower of burning material set fire to slums in the area.
+The shower of burning material set fire to neighbourhoods in the area.
 Around 2 km2 were set ablaze in an 800 m arc around the ship.
 Eleven neighbouring vessels had been sunk or were sinking, and the emergency personnel at the site suffered heavy losses.
 Attempts to fight the fire were dealt a further blow when the second explosion from the ship swept the area at 16:34.
-Burning cotton bales fell from the sky on docked ships, the dock yard, and slum areas outside the harbour.
+Burning cotton bales fell from the sky on docked ships, the dock yard, and neighbourhoods outside the harbour.
 The sound of explosions was heard as far as 80 km away.
 Some of the most developed and economically important parts of Bombay were wiped out by the blast and resulting fire.
+The Australian hospital ship AHS Wanganella had been moored 2 nmi off Bombay when the explosion occurred.
+She was subsequently brought in to port, spending a week treating the wounded before resuming her voyage to Taranto, Italy.

 News

-The details of the explosions and losses were first reported to the outside world by Radio Saigon, a Japanese-controlled radio which gave a detailed report of the incident on 15 April 1944.
+The details of the explosions and losses were first reported to the outside world by the Japanese-controlled Radio Saigon, which gave a detailed report of the incident on 15 April 1944.
 British-Indian wartime censorship permitted news reporters to send the reports only in the second week of May 1944.
-Time Magazine published the story as late as 22 May 1944 and still it was news to the outside world.
-A movie depicting the explosions and aftermath, made by Indian cinematographer Sudhish Ghatak, was confiscated by military officers although parts of it were shown to the public as a newsreel at a later date.
+Time magazine published the story as late as 22 May 1944 and still it was news to the outside world.
+A movie depicting the explosions and aftermath, made by Indian cinematographer Sudhish Ghatak, was confiscated by military officers, although parts of it were shown to the public as a newsreel at a later date.

 Loss

-The total number of lives lost in the explosion is estimated at more than 800, some estimates put the figure around 1,300.
+The total number of lives lost in the explosion is estimated at more than 800, while some estimates put the figure at around 1,300.
 More than 500 civilians lost their lives, many of them residing in adjoining slum areas, but as it was wartime, information about the full extent of the damage was partially censored.
 The results of the explosion are summarised as follows: